brainfucksec/brainfucksec.github.io/_posts/2021-10-03-hardening-firefox-2021.md

 With this configuration I try to setup a Browser for better security but without breaking many things, then if you want greater anonymity and privacy see: [Tor Browser](https://www.torproject.org/).

-There is no anonymous and 100% secure setup, what you can do though, is reduce the amount of data collected by entities like Google, Facebook etc. etc. and reduce attack vectors for enhanced security.
+In Computer security the "100% secure setup" does not exist, what you can do though, is reduce the amount of data collected by entities like Google, Facebook etc. and reduce attack vectors.

 ## Backup Firefox profile